Giovanni Ferrari: 1933–35 Central European International Cup

+1938 FIFA World Cup

-Ferrari was again a regular starter in his second World Cup, where he from his playmaking/attacking midfielder role help guide Italy to its second and consecutive World Cup title, beating Hungary led by György Sárosi in the final.
-This made him one of only three Italians to win 2 FIFA World Cups.
+Ferrari was once again a regular starter in his second World Cup, where, he once again helped guide Italy to its second consecutive World Cup title through his playmaking, beating Hungary led by György Sárosi in the final.
+This made him one of only three Italians to win two FIFA World Cup titles.

 Personal life

 Ferrari was born in Alessandria on 6 December 1907 and died in Milan in 1982, aged 74.